sifzerda/ImageUp/README.md

 ## (7) Bugs:

 - Could not get Firebase cloud service to host images, will try with new component
+- Some of the cloud services have fees attracting use over certain limit
+- There are two separate image modal components (ImageModal and ProfileModal) because ImageModal wouldn't display on the profile for some reason, so I had to make a new one.
+They each separate entries/selectors in CSS file.

 ## (8) To do: